dr. Sarah Bracke (UvA) and prof. dr. Anne-Marie Korte (UU).

-The course aims at supporting the participants during their PhD-work (and Research Master thesis preparation) by introducing them to current issues of scholarly debate and by developing their dissertation skills through participation in expert meetings.
+The course aims at supporting the participants during their research by introducing them to current issues of scholarly debate and by developing their dissertation skills through participation in expert meetings.

 – The student is able to assess and to discuss theoretical and methodical aspects of research in the interdisciplinary study of religion, in particular from gender critical, postcolonial, and post secular perspectives.